 Phillip R. Barker, Farm Tech II

 An experienced Farm Tech with over fifteen years of experience in farming.
 He has supervised farm safety, planting, harvest and post-harvest production.
 He is a certified breeder of large animals and serves as Operations Spring Plants Farm Tech II and works with our network of farmers to provide technical support.
 He is well versed in sustainable conservation methods and practices.

 A community organizer an advocate for farmers dedicated to keeping youth and young farmers connected to the land.
-He was a contracted poultry and small grains producer with over 20 years of experience in Duplin County, NC.
-He has served as Operation Spring Plants Outreach Specialist for over ten years coordinating veterans, women, and new and beginning farmers for USDA Programs and Services.
+He serves as Operation Spring Plants Outreach Specialist.

 Ramona Porter, Administrative Assistant